Canto IV Literary Map of Exeter & Devon connection: Exmoor; William Wordsworth / Coleridge, R. D. Blackmoore

 and exposed – pecked clean

-by the rain, the goats, and Father Time;
+by the rain, the goats and Father Time;

-caught and captured in divine repose.
+caught and captured in steel repose.

-Wordsworth and Coleridge walked the vale,
+Wordsworth and Coleridge hiked the vale,

 and knew its packed and balanced peaks